 The market is filled with so many stocks that they've been broken down into a stock sectors list.
 The market trades in cycles.
 As a result, what goes up must come down and visa versa.
+The video below discusses the different stock sectors and when to trade them.

 The tug of war that ensues from buying and selling can and does cause bull and bear markets.
 A stock sectors list helps you find stocks that trade better in markets like a bear market.